Meet Our CEO

 Awards & Accolades

 Helen’s professionalism has drawn several high-level accolades.
-The Dr. Martin Luther King Jr. Birthday Observance Committee of Bergen County awarded YWCA Bergen County the 2016 Lee Reid Award for the organization’s profoundly important work in promoting racial and social justice–a tribute to Helen’s leadership and diligence.
+The Dr. Martin Luther King Jr. Birthday Observance Committee of Bergen County awarded the organization the 2016 Lee Reid Award for the organization’s profoundly important work in promoting racial and social justice–a tribute to Helen’s leadership and diligence.
 That same year, the Bergen County Commission on the Status of Women honored Helen at their Women’s History Month event Working to Form a More Perfect Union: Honoring Women in Public Service and Government.
 In 2017, Helen was honored with a Women Empowering Women award by Key HR Consulting.
 In 2019, Helen received the Crime Victims’ Rights Award from the NJ Office of the Attorney General and the Excellence Awards for Victims’ Justice.
-She was also named among The Powerful Women of New Jersey in Senator Loretta Weinberg’s 2019 Women Power List.
-In 2020 Helen received the Top 50 Women in Business Award from NJBIZ and the Top 25 Women in New Jersey Award from Leading Women Entrepreneurs.
+She was also named among The Powerful Women of New Jersey in Senator Loretta Weinberg’s 2019, 2020 & 2021.
+In 2020, Helen received the Top 50 Women in Business Award from NJ Biz and the Top 25 Women in New Jersey Award from Leading Women Entrepreneurs.
+In 2021, Helen was recognized by Commerce & Industry Association of NJ (CIANJ) as a Women Leader on the Rise.

 Helen is sought after as a speaker as well as by the media for her expertise on topics such as supporting survivors of sexual violence, sexual violence prevention, racial justice, equal pay, women’s leadership, and women and girls empowerment.
 She is also an adjunct professor at Montclair State University since 2005 in the School of Social Work.